 Do You Have Any of These Symptoms?

 If any of this sounds familiar, you’re in the right place.
-Call us or request an appointment online to see if custom orthotics are the right solution for you.
+Call us or request an appointment online.

 Expert arterial ulcer treatment in Rolesville, NC.
-Advanced wound care with circulation testing, debridement & hyperbaric oxygen.
-Ironworks.
+Advanced wound care with circulation testing, debridement, and comprehensive treatment focused on promoting healing, improving blood flow, and preserving limb health.
 If any of this sounds familiar, you’re in the right place.
-Call us or request an appointment online to see if custom orthotics are the right solution for you.
+Call us or request an appointment online.
 Arterial ulcers are serious, but treatable.
 Arterial ulcers, also called ischemic ulcers, develop when arteries can’t deliver enough oxygen-rich blood to the lower legs and feet.
 The wounds are typically found on the toes, heels, or outer ankles, are deep and painful, and heal slowly or not at all without restoring circulation.
 Treating an arterial ulcer starts with diagnosing the circulation problem.
 At Ironworks we work closely with vascular surgeons to restore blood flow when possible, then focus on oxygen delivery, debridement, and infection control.
 An arterial ulcer visit is primarily about diagnosis: confirming the circulation problem and deciding whether vascular intervention is needed before wound treatment.
-Plan on 60 to 90 minutes for the first visit.
 Bring a complete medication list and any recent cardiovascular test results.
-Custom orthotics made right require a physical exam, gait analysis, and a doctor who understands the underlying biomechanics, not just a casting kit and a form.
-At Ironworks, every orthotic is prescribed based on a comprehensive evaluation, not a checkbox order.
 New patients are welcome, and most major insurance is accepted.
 Call us, request an appointment online, or stop by our Rolesville office.
 We’ll take care of the rest.
-Arterial Ulcers Treatment
+Arterial Ulcer Treatment

 Do You Have Any of These Symptoms?